lucic71/Licenta2022/Meetings.markdown

     - Integrate what feedback can be reasonably applied until Thu
   - Thu, Fri: Presentation
     - Reuse most material from report
   - Port paper to thesis LaTeX
   - Integrate remaining feedback, rediscuss, rework
   - Evaluation: analysis on program structure
+  - Evaluation: performance evaluation (wishful thinking)

+# 2022 May 16, Diploma meeting #22

+- Status
+  - Finished SCSS paper
+  - Held talk at SCSS with mixed results
+    - Need to nuance claims, to clarify that a large-scale study on porting is beyond the scope of the diploma thesis
+- Planning
+  - Port paper to thesis LaTeX
+  - Integrate remaining feedback, rediscuss, rework
+  - Evaluation: analysis on program structure